SAM Network Configuration Guide

 SAM requires external access for users to access the Web UI and for OAuth2/OIDC authentication flows.
 Kubernetes provides multiple methods to expose services externally, each with different trade-offs.

-SAM exposes three ports:
+SAM exposes these ports:

 - Port 80/443: Web UI (HTTP/HTTPS)